Skip to Content

 Experienced Legal Help For Victims Of Dog Bites & Animal Attacks

-Contact the Zendeh Del Law Firm, PLLC, at 888-4-ZEN-LAW to hold the responsible parties accountable.
+Contact the Zen Law Firm, at (469) 361-8561 to hold the responsible parties accountable.

 Dog Bite Law In Texas

-In Texas, the statute of limitations for filing a personal injury lawsuit following a dog bite is two years.
+In Texas, the statute of limitations for filing a personal injury lawsuit following a dog bite is generally two years.
 This period begins on the date the bite occurred, so it’s important to keep track of time and act quickly if you have recently been attacked.
 Many people do not know how long they have to file a lawsuit and end up missing their deadline and suffering more in the long run.

 The “One Bite Rule”